 Miss a talk at a past meeting?
 Check out our YouTube channel of video-recordings.

 Evol2018 – We're meeting jointly with ESEB in Montpellier, France (Aug.
 18-22).
-The meeting will follow the format of traditional ESEB meetings.
+Details here.
+The meeting will follow the format of a traditional ESEB meeting so you can only speak by applying to a symposium.
+Call for symposia closes June 26, 2017.

 Evol2019 – We're going to Providence, RI.
 Convention center right downtown in a very nice city!